zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

         }
     });

 Our viewModel contains 3 major pieces.
-The **albums** property is a Kendo DataSource that will read the Albums from the server.
+The **albums** property is a Kendo UI DataSource that will read the Albums from the server.
 In the code, there is a lot of configuration information passed to the DataSource constructor that sets up server-side filtering and paging using OData.